-Many families wish to spend some quiet time with their loved one to say their farewells.
 We encourage and support our client families in doing whatever is right for them.

 An unexpected, accidental or traumatic death:

-In suspicious circumstances, suicide or cases where a doctor is unable to determine the cause of death or the deceased dies outside of a hospital or nursing home, it is necessary for family or medical staff to notify Police who will attend and co-ordinate for the deceased person to be transferred to the Coroners Office.
+In suspicious circumstances, suicide or cases where a doctor is unable to determine the cause of death or the deceased dies outside of a hospital or nursing home, it is necessary for family or medical staff to notify police who will attend and co-ordinate for the deceased person to be transferred to the Coroners Office.

-Please contact us as soon as possible to assist in liasing with the Coroners office and to commence with funeral arrangements and bringing your loved one into our care.
+Please contact us as soon as possible to assist in liasing with the Coroners Office and to commence with funeral arrangements and bringing your loved one into our care.